 We were taught that adhering to the rules and standards will get us approval.
 Do what is asked of you and only then you will receive rewards.
 Rewards in the form of approval and appreciation from the world.

-Early on, we decide that it is absolutely necessary to make people love us.
+Early on, we decide that it is necessary to make people love us.
 So how do we do that?

-This behavior leads to development of conditional loving, and that is not the true meaning of love in a relationship.
+This behavior leads to the development of conditional loving, and that is not the true meaning of love in a relationship.

 It is also conditional because it is being withheld if certain conditions are not met by the other person.
 Withholding love is a way of punishment and a way to try to enforce ego control over the other.

 Real love is not something that can be gained or lost.
 It is never used as a means to an end.